John J. Roskos, Jr., Cortland, Ohio

 Most of all, John was a family man and cherished time spent with those he loved, especially his grandkids.
 He will be deeply missed by all who knew and loved him.

-John is survived by his wife Jacqueline (Maggio) Roskos; Son William (Amy) Roskos , Daughter Jennifer (Kevin) McKinney, Son Joshua (Windy) Stano, Son John (Tabbatha) Stano, Son Carlo Stano and grandchildren Shaaniqa Sims, William Sims, Madison Roskos, Nathan, Jacob, Talan, Claire, Mathew; great- grandchildren Jay’Vion Clover, JioVanni Clover William Sims Jr, Zaea Gibson-Allen; siblings Deloris (Jim) Baksi, Linda (Richard) Stahl, Kathy (John) Bertleff, Judy Sutton, God Daughter Megan Baley (Jordan) and many nieces, nephews, cousins and friends.
+John is survived by his wife, Jacqueline (Maggio) Roskos; son, William (Amy) Roskos; daughter, Jennifer (Kevin) McKinney; son, Joshua (Windy) Stano; son, John (Tabbatha) Stano; son, Carlo Stano; grandchildren, Shaaniqa Sims, William Sims, Madison Roskos, Nathan, Jacob, Talan, Claire and Mathew; great-grandchildren, Jay’Vion Clover, JioVanni Clover William Sims, Jr. and Zaea Gibson-Allen; siblings, Deloris (Jim) Baksi, Linda (Richard) Stahl, Kathy (John) Bertleff and Judy Sutton; Goddaughter, Megan Baley (Jordan) and many nieces, nephews, cousins and friends.

-Besides his parents John Sr. and Susan Roskos, John was preceded in death by Andy Roskos (Stepfather), Stephanie Bertliff (Sister), Malory Sutton (Brother-in Law), Mark Baksi (Nephew) and Joseph Sims, III (Grandbaby).
+Besides his parents, John, Sr. and Susan Roskos, John was preceded in death by his stepfather, Andy Roskos; sister, Stephanie Bertliff; brother-in-law, Malory Sutton; nephew, Mark Baksi and grandbaby, Joseph Sims III.

 Burial will take place at All Souls Cemetery in Bazetta at a later date.